 Roof longevity plays a significant role in determining its overall performance and cost-effectiveness over time.

-It is crucial for buyers to pay close attention to any visible signs of wear or damage on shingles, tiles, or other roofing components during their inspection process – ensuring they address any necessary repairs promptly upon moving into their new residence.
+Buyers must pay close attention to any visible signs of wear or damage on shingles, tiles, or other roofing components during their inspection process – ensuring they address any necessary repairs promptly upon moving into their new residence.

-Additionally, utilizing hurricane-resistant materials like metal roofs or impact-resistant shingles will provide extra protection from strong winds frequently experienced in many parts of Florida.
+Additionally, hurricane-resistant materials like metal roofs or impact-resistant shingles will provide extra protection from strong winds frequently experienced in many parts of Florida.

 Plumbing